 The approach of this course is one of active engagement.
 People come to the quantitative space from many backgrounds and with different learning styles.
 And a little math anxiety is not uncommon among adults returning to the classroom after some time.
 Everyone starts at a different place, and multiple modes of learning will reinforce concepts throughout the course.
 Along the way, you’ll refresh your Excel, PowerPoint, and presentation skills.
 Statistics will soon be a tool you can use to solve real problems, and you’ll build capacity to navigate the data-driven world.

 How do I apply my learning to practice?

 An in-depth study of a single organization, the capstone is completed through a series of modules running in parallel with the core MPS curriculum, giving you the opportunity to create a blueprint for how to bring the subject areas of each course to bear in the workplace, relying on the actual documents and data from the organization.
-By directly applying the insights of the corresponding course to make sense of what’s going on and where the organization ought to go, you’ll gain immediate and valuable hands-on experience putting your classroom learning into action.
+By directly applying the insights of the corresponding course to make sense of what’s going on and where the organization ought to go, you’ll gain immediate and valuable experience putting your classroom learning into action.
 Structured, faculty-led meetings with your cohort guide each stage of the project and are supplemented by guest lectures on topics like data visualization and analytic storytelling that will give you practical skills for turning data into arguments.
-It is not enough to have the right answers if you cannot persuade the right people.
 You will learn how to translate formal academic analysis into straightforward but compelling arguments for change.